redox-os/book/src/why-a-new-os.md

 ### Benefits

-The following items summarizes the microkernel benefits.
+The following items summarize the microkernel benefits:

 - True modularity

   You can enable/disable/update most system components without a system restart, similar to but safer than some modules on monolithic kernels and [livepatching](https://en.wikipedia.org/wiki/Kpatch).

 - Bug isolation

   Most system components run in user-space on a microkernel system.
 Because of this some types of bugs in most system components won't [crash or damage the system or kernel](https://en.wikipedia.org/wiki/Kernel_panic).

 - Restartless design

   A mature microkernel changes very little (except for bug fixes), so you won't need to restart your system very often to update it.

   Since most of the system components are in userspace they can be restarted/updated on-the-fly, reducing the downtime of servers a lot.

 - Easy to develop and debug

   Most of the system components run in userspace, simplifying the testing and debugging.

 You can read more about the above benefits on the [Microkernels](./microkernels.md) page.

 ## Advanced Filesystem

 Redox provides an advanced filesystem, [RedoxFS](https://gitlab.redox-os.org/redox-os/redoxfs).
 It includes many of the features in [ZFS](https://en.wikipedia.org/wiki/OpenZFS), but in a more modular design.

 More details on RedoxFS can be found on the [RedoxFS](./redoxfs.md) page.